Tributaries of Ganga

 Alakhnanda River

 The Alaknanda River rises at the confluence and feet of the Satopanth and Bhagirath glaciers in Uttarakhand.
 It meets the Bhagirathi River at Devprayag, where it is known as the Ganga.
-The Alaknanda River’s main tributaries are the Mandakini, Nandakini, and Pindar rivers.
+The Alaknanda River’s main tributaries, which are part of the tributaries of Ganga, include the Mandakini, Nandakini, and Pindar rivers.
 The Alaknanda system drains parts of Uttarakhand’s Chamoli, Tehri, and Pauri districts.
 The triangular Lake Satopanth is situated at the Alaknanda River’s origin at 4402 metres.

 Bhagirathi

 The Bhagirathi River joins the Alaknanda at Devprayag to form the Ganga.
-It rises near Gaumukh at the base of the Gangotri Glacier at an elevation of 3892 metres at the base of Chaukhamba Peak in Uttarakhand’s Uttarkashi district.
+It rises near Gaumukh at the base of the Gangotri Glacier at an elevation of 3892 meters at the base of Chaukhamba Peak in Uttarakhand’s Uttarkashi district, and is one of the important tributaries of Ganga.

 The river’s upper watershed is covered in glaciers.
-Its middle course passes through granites and creates breathtaking gorges and crystal rocks of the Himalayan centre axis.
+Its middle course passes through granites and creates breathtaking gorges and crystal rocks of the Himalayan center axis, along with the various tributaries of Ganga that contribute to its flow.

 Dhauliganga

-The Dhauliganga River originates in the Dhauliganga Valley and eventually joins the Alaknanda River, which is one of the major headstreams of the Ganges.
+The Dhauliganga River originates in the Dhauliganga Valley and eventually joins the Alaknanda River, which is one of the major headstreams of the Ganges and an important tributary of Ganga.
 The ecological significance of Dhauliganga includes maintaining biodiversity and habitat, erosion control, and flood regulation.

 The Dhauliganga is one of the tributaries of the Ganges and flows through the northern Indian state of Uttarakhand.
-The confluence of the Dhauliganga and Alaknanda rivers occurs near Vishnuprayag, and from there, the combined flow continues as the Ganges River.
+As one of the important tributaries of Ganga, the confluence of the Dhauliganga and Alaknanda rivers occurs near Vishnuprayag, and from there, the combined flow continues as the Ganges River.

 Rishiganga River

-It is a river in Uttarakhand’s Chamoli district.
-It emerges from the Nanda Devi Mountain’s Uttari Nanda Devi Glacier.
-Rishiganga River passes through the National Park of Nanda Devi before joining the Dhauliganga River close to the settlement of Raini.
+The Rishiganga River, located in Uttarakhand’s Chamoli district, is one of the significant tributaries of Ganga, contributing to the river system’s flow and ecology.
+This river plays a vital role as it emerges from the Nanda Devi Mountain’s Uttari Nanda Devi Glacier.
+The Rishiganga River passes through the National Park of Nanda Devi before joining the Dhauliganga River close to the settlement of Raini.

 Ganga River System Map

-The Ganga River is spread over 286,000 sq.
-Km in India, Tibet (China), Nepal, and Bangladesh.
-This river lies east in 73° 2′ and between 89° and five’N. The Ganga River has a maximum length and width of about 1,543 km and 1024 km, respectively.
-The Himalayas bounds the river to the north, the Aravalli to the west, the Vindhya and Chotanagpur plains to the south, and the Brahmaputra Plateau to the eastern side of India.
+Tributaries of Ganga: The Ganga River is spread over 286,000 sq. km in India, Tibet (China), Nepal, and Bangladesh.
+This river lies east in 73° 2′ and between 89° and 5’N. The Ganga River has a maximum length and width of about 1,543 km and 1,024 km, respectively.
+The Himalayas bound the river to the north, the Aravalli to the west, the Vindhya and Chotanagpur plains to the south, and the Brahmaputra Plateau to the eastern side of India.
+Numerous tributaries of Ganga enhance its flow and contribute to its vast drainage system.

 Ganga River System Map, tributaries of ganga